denisecase/dfir-pwsh-forensic-copy/README.md

 > Digital Forensics - PowerShell Skills

-Welcome - This repository is designed to help users develop their PowerShell skills for digital forensics purposes.
+Welcome - this repository is designed to help users develop PowerShell skills for digital forensics purposes.
 The primary focus is on copying forensic evidence and verifying the copied data with hash values to ensure the integrity of the evidence.

-The repository provides a collection of PowerShell scripts and resources to facilitate learning and building practical skills in digital forensics.
+The repository provides a collection of PowerShell scripts and resources to facilitate building practical skills in digital forensics.

 ## Recommended Tools